Lee Hong-bin

-Lee Hong-bin (Korean: 이홍빈; born September 29, 1993), also known by the mononym Hongbin, is a South Korean singer, actor, entertainer and streamer formerly signed under Jellyfish Entertainment.
+Lee Hong-bin (Korean: 이홍빈; born September 29, 1993), also known by the mononym Hongbin, is a South Korean Twitch streamer, former singer, rapper, actor and presenter formerly signed under Jellyfish Entertainment.
 He debuted as a member of the South Korean boy group VIXX in May 2012, and began his acting career in 2014 in SBS' romantic drama Glorious Day as Yoo Ji-ho.
 He has since had a leading role in KBS2's fantasy action-romance Moorim School: Saga of the Brave (2016) as Wang Chi-ang.
 In 2017, Hongbin played Yoon Jae-won in the SBS Plus rom-com mini-drama Wednesday 3:30 PM.
 He officially left VIXX in August 2020.

 Early life

 Hongbin was born and raised in Jayang-dong, Seoul, South Korea.
 His family consists of himself, his parents and two older sisters.
 Hongbin studied Musical major at Dong-ah Broadcasting College.
 He stayed at a Buddhist temple with his grandmother when he was a child before returning to his parents in Jayang-dong.